annndruha/annndruha.github.io/README.md

   * `show_branding` flag for show or disable branding-header.
 * Change [index.md](./index.md) with you information for both languages.
   > Be careful and don't delete languages separators.
 You may use files from templates folder.
 Just replace `index.md` with one of templates.
+* Change photo `/assets/images/photo.png` (recomended size: 640px x 640px)
-* Change `/assets/images/photo.png` and pdf's links.
+* Change pdf's links to your repository.
+* Wait a minute for GitHub-actions auto build and enjoy your site on `<you_github_nickname>.github.io` 😋!
 * This repo hasn't got a pdf converter, manually update the pdf's files in `/assets/pdf`.
-* Wait a minute for GitHub-actions auto build and enjoy your site on `<you_github_nickname>.github.io` 😋!
+Easiest way: right-click on site and print page.

 ## Set a own sub-domain name.
 * Setup your domain (may skip this step and site be on `<you_github_nickname>.github.io`)